medinabaitemirova/medinabaitemirova/README.md

 - 👋 Hi, I’m @medinabaitemirova
-- 👀 I’m interested in NLP
+- 👀 I’m interested in NLP and CV
 - 🌱 I’m currently learning NLP
 - 💞️ I’m looking to collaborate on applications of NLP in the diagnosis of chronic conditions
 - 📫 If you are interested in working together, message me on Linkedin: https://www.linkedin.com/in/medina-baitemirova/